The Forgotten King of Wine Exporters: The Algerian Wine Industry

 1848: French Organization of Algeria

 At the beginning of 1848, the French organized the northern parts of Algeria into départements.
-Moreover, Algeria witnessed extensive French settlement in the nineteenth and twentieth centuries, and many French people viewed Algeria as an extension of France itself rather than a colony.
+Moreover, Algeria witnessed extensive French immigration in the nineteenth and twentieth centuries, as many French people viewed Algeria as an extension of France itself rather than a colony.

 1850s-1860s: Settlers Started Vineyards